 Cardinal Francisco Jimenez Cisneros began a large-scale Inquisition in 1499, including

-mass coversions to Christianity, persecutions, book burnings, and closings mosques and synagogues, and
+mass coversions to Christianity, persecutions, book burnings, and closing mosques and synagogues, and

 by 1502 Ferdinand and Isabella expelled all non-Christians, which included many Moors (but not necessarily Christianized Moors).

 Portugal's King Manuel also expelled non-Christians, many of whom were Moors, by